Zero Queueing for Multi-Server Jobs

+Here we provide a proof outline of Theorem~\ref{THM:FINITE_TIME} and highlight the difference from the standard argument for Kurtz's theorem.
+We defer the detailed proof to Appendix~\ref{proof_finite_time}.

-To prove Theorem~\ref{thm:finite_time}, we consider the system $\{\numjobavecup(t)\}$ constructed in Section~\ref{subsec:ODE}, i.e., $\numjobaup_{\type}(t)$ is the number of jobs in an M/M/$\frac{\numserver}{\resourceup_\type}$ queue at time $t$.
-We couple this system with our system so that they have the same initial state, identical job arrival sequence and identical job service times.
+As we mentioned earlier, a key difference between our proof and the standard argument is the construction of an intermediate system.
+In particular, we consider the system $\{\numjobavecup(t)\}$ constructed in Section~\ref{subsec:ODE}, i.e., $\numjobaup_{\type}(t)$ is the number of jobs in an M/M/$\frac{\numserver}{\resourceup_\type}$ queue at time $t$.
+We couple this enlarged system with our system so that they have the same initial state, identical job arrival sequence and identical job service times.
 With this coupling, the system $\{\numjobavecup(t)\}$ is identical to our system (in terms of the number of present jobs of each class) until the moment when the total number of servers requested by present jobs exceeds $\numserver$.
-Specifically, for any positive time $T$, we have $\numjobup_{\type}(t)=\numjobaup_{\type}(t)$ for all class $\type$ and all $t$ with $0\le t\le T$ if
+Specifically, for any positive time $T$, we have $\numjobup_{\type}(t)=\numjobaup_{\type}(t)$ for all classes $\type$ and all $t$ with $0\le t\le T$ if